WHAT TO KNOW

 - Ask Questions– Be sure to ask the players & other students tons of questions about the volleyball program, school, and college town.

-- Campus Tour– This one sounds obvious but be sure to sign up for the campus tour that the admissions office gives and be sure to tour all the main buildings on campus, especially the Hall that holds the majority of classes for your desired major.
+- Campus Tour– Be sure to sign up for the campus tour that the admissions office gives and be sure to tour all the main buildings on campus, especially the Hall that holds the majority of classes for your desired major.

 - Venture Out– Be sure to check out places on campus that you could see yourself utilizing often, as well as go into town and see what kind of eateries and grocery places there are to choose from.

-- Take Notes– Hopefully you will be going on multiple campus visits during your recruiting years.
-While you’re on the visit or when you get home, make sure you’re taking notes on each school so you can compare your likes/dislikes from each campus.
+- Take Notes– Hopefully, you will be going on multiple campus visits during your recruiting years.
+While you’re on the visit or when you get home, take notes on each school so you can compare your likes/dislikes from each campus.

 High School Checklists

 Whether you’re a freshman or senior, there are things you need to be doing each school year if you are looking to play college volleyball.
 Below are checklists you can mark off as you complete them during each academic year.
 If you’re starting the recruiting process a bit late, be sure to look at the earlier year’s checklist to ensure you catch up and have those tasks completed!

 - Build your Momentum player profile through momentumvbc.com